The Man from MI.5

 "The Man from MI.5" is an episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films (APF) for ITC Entertainment.
 Written by Alan Fennell and directed by David Lane, it was first broadcast on 20 January 1966 on ATV Midlands as the 17th episode of Series One.
 It is the 20th episode in the official running order.

-Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation that uses technologically-advanced rescue vehicles to save human life.
+Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation that uses technologically advanced rescue vehicles to save human life.
 The lead characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's primary vehicles: the Thunderbird machines.
 In "The Man from MI.5", International Rescue field operative Lady Penelope is assigned to help British secret agent Bondson recover stolen plans for a nuclear device.
-Commentators view the episode as a homage to the James Bond films, especially in its guest character Bondson, who was based on Sean Connery's performance as the title character.
+Commentators view the episode, which has been received positively, as a homage to the James Bond films, especially in its guest character Bondson, who was based on Sean Connery's performance as the title character.

 The episode had its first UK-wide network broadcast on 24 January 1992 on BBC2.
 The same year, a comic strip adaptation, written by Fennell and drawn by Jon Haward, was serialised in issues 24 to 26 of Fleetway's Thunderbirds: The Comic.
 Bondson had previously made a guest appearance in issue 44 of APF's Lady Penelope comic in 1966.